asuozzo/nicar2022-python-scraping/readme.md

 from bs4 import BeautifulSoup
 ```

 Then create a new function, `parse_page`, that will take that text that was returned and use BeautifulSoup to parse the html.
-We'll work through this step by step, but this will be the final function.
+(We'll work through this step by step in class).

 ```
 def parse_page(html_doc):